 App protection and app groups in iOS and iPadOS

-In iOS and iPadOS, organizations can protect apps securely by using the IOS SDK and by joining an App Group at the Apple Developer Portal.
+In iOS and iPadOS organisations can protect apps securely by using the iOS SDK and by joining an App Group at the Apple Developer Portal.

 Adopting Data Protection in apps

 The iOS Software Development Kit (SDK) for iOS and iPadOS offers a full suite of APIs that make it easy for third-party and in-house developers to adopt Data Protection and help ensure the highest level of protection in their apps.
 Data Protection is available for file and database APIs, including NSFileManager, CoreData, NSData and SQLite.

 The Mail app database (including attachments), managed books, Safari bookmarks, app launch images and location data are also stored through encryption, with keys protected by the user’s passcode on their device.
 Calendar (excluding attachments), Contacts, Reminders, Notes, Messages and Photos implement the Data Protection entitlement Protected Until First User Authentication.